REST API

 Points endpoint

-While the REST API is relatively uniform in how it handles resources, all plants
+While the REST API is relatively uniform in how it handles resources, plants

 , weeds